nuta/operating-system-in-1000-lines/website/en/10-process.md

     if (!proc)
         PANIC("no free process slots");

+    // Stack callee-saved registers.
+These register values will be restored in
-    // Stack callee-saved registers so that switch_context() can restore. uint32_t *sp = (uint32_t *) &proc->stack[sizeof(proc->stack)];
+    // the first context switch in switch_context. uint32_t *sp = (uint32_t *) &proc->stack[sizeof(proc->stack)];
     *--sp = 0;                      // s11
     *--sp = 0;                      // s10